 \section{True and sequential decay of $^{6}$H}

-The simplest realistic idea about the character of the true 4-body decay is based on the phase volume (p.v.) approximation.
+The simplest idea about the character of the 4-body decay is based on the phase volume (p.v.) approximation.
+The decay of such or analogous character is often discussed as ``true 4-body decay'': there are no regions in the momentum space which are emphasized by some forms of nuclear dynamics.
 The phase space $dV_4$ of the 4-particle system can be defined by the three energies $E_i=\varepsilon_i\,E_T$ corresponding to the three Jacobi vectors in momentum space

 The one-dimensional phase-volume energy distribution can be obtained by integrating the phase space (\ref{eq:pw4}) over the two $\varepsilon$ variables

 This expression for the energy distribution is evidently the same for any of the three Jacobi vectors.
 Therefore, it defines the single-particle energy distributions both for $^{3}$H and $n$ fragments emitted in the $^{6}$H decay.